Bida21-041/WMD-Projects21/README.md

 # WMD-Projects21
+My name is Tumo Lekoa
-learning how to use GitHub, How to Code.
+I am intrested in learning how to use GitHub, How to Code.
+I am a student at Botswana accountancy college